06

 Using Coffee That’s Too Fresh Or Too Old

-It may come as a surprise, but when it comes to making espresso, the ideal beans to use are those that have been freshly roasted 5-6 days prior.
-Moreover, proper storage techniques can keep these beans fresh for up to 5 weeks.
-If you're on the lookout for premium roasted coffee from some of the best roasters in the nation, then you've come to the right place!
+Freshly roasted beans 5-6 days prior are ideal for making espresso, and proper storage can keep them fresh for up to 5 weeks.
+If you're looking for premium roasted coffee from some of the best roasters in the nation, then look no further!

 Improper Burr Alignment